 Challenge numberDetail of challenge

-2They can suffer from lower self-confidence and less academic and pastoral resilience
+2They can suffer from lower self-confidence and less academic and pastoral resilience.
+This can manifest itself in poor behaviour.

 4Their personal organisation and study skills can be less secure.
 Their ability to stretch and challenge themselves can be restricted, as sometimes they are not in a position to access extra resources for use both in and outside of the classroom.

-5They can have less experience of travel and less extra-curricular participation than other students, which can impact on their enjoyment of School, their engagement and, ultimately, their attainment in lessons.
+5They can have less concern with or experience of travel, and less extra-curricular participation than other students, which can impact on their enjoyment of School, their engagement and, ultimately, their attainment in lessons.
+Pupil Premium students can have a lower level of cultural capital in general.

 6There can be lower attendance rates for disadvantaged students.